cont-limno/LAGOSNEgis/README.md

 ## Features

-  - **Easy**: Convience functions allow for straightforward subsetting.
+  - **Easy**: Convenience functions allow for straight-forward subsetting.

-  -   - **Fast**
-        Queries are optimized for speed to avoid loading the entirety of massive layers.
+  - **Fast**: Queries are optimized for speed to avoid loading the entirety of massive layers.
-        Repeated calls to a function with the same arguments are fast because function outputs are cached (*memoised*).

   - **Flexible** : Custom queries can be constructed using `SQL` statements.